Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Professional ServicesExplore Mayo Clinic’s many resources and see jobs available for medical professionals.
 Get updates.

-Angiotensin II receptor blockers help relax your blood vessels, which lowers your blood pressure and makes it easier for your heart to pump blood.
+Angiotensin II receptor blockers (ARBs) help relax your blood vessels, which lowers your blood pressure and makes it easier for your heart to pump blood.

 Examples of angiotensin II receptor blockers include: